In One Of Africa’s Largest Economies, Foreign Investment Is Lagging

 To be at par with African peers, Nigeria needs $14 billion in foreign direct investment (FDI), but only managed to acquire only 7 percent of that requirement in 2017, casting a cloud over how Africa’s largest economy will grow sustainably and provide the jobs needed for its ballooning population.
-In arriving at the $14 billion estimate, the FDI inflows per capita for South Africa, Egypt and Ghana in 2017 were derived using World Bank data, before an average was found and multiplied by Nigeria’s population of over 180 million.
+In arriving at the $14 billion estimates, the FDI inflows per capita for South Africa, Egypt, and Ghana in 2017 were derived using World Bank data, before an average was found and multiplied by Nigeria’s population of over 180 million.

 South Africa’s FDI per capita came to $58, given that it attracted $3.2 billion in FDI in 2017, and is home to some 55 million people.
 Egypt, with a population of 95 million, was the top destination for FDI last year and attracted $7.4 billion, implying an FDI per capita of $77.8.
-Ghana, with a population of 28 million, has an FDI per capita of $107, having attracted $3 billion.
+Ghana, with a population of 28 million, has an FDI per capita of $107, has attracted $3 billion.
 The average for the three countries was $80.9, which when multiplied by 180 million turned in $14.5 billion.

-According to state statistics agency, the National Bureau of Statistics (NBS), FDI inflows to Nigeria dipped to an 8-year low of $981.7 million in 2017, giving Africa’s most populous nation an FDI per capita of $5.4, underscoring the need for increased foreign investment in Nigeria, which is projected to be the world’s most populous nation after India and China by 2050.
+According to the state statistics agency, the National Bureau of Statistics (NBS), FDI inflows to Nigeria dipped to an 8-year low of $981.7 million in 2017, giving Africa’s most populous nation an FDI per capita of $5.4, underscoring the need for increased foreign investment in Nigeria, which is projected to be the world’s most populous nation after India and China by 2050.

 Business Climate, Lack Of Policy Clarity, Aided Decline

-Foreign direct investment to Nigeria was spooked by a complex exchange rate regime which was preceded by a naira devaluation, low growth and an unpredictable business environment in 2017, according to Charles Robertson, chief economist at investment bank, Renaissance Capital.
+Foreign direct investment to Nigeria was spooked by a complex exchange rate regime which was preceded by a naira devaluation, low growth and an unpredictable business environment in 2017, according to Charles Robertson, chief economist at the investment bank, Renaissance Capital.

 “Very few investors would plan to bring money to Nigeria when the official exchange rate was N305/$ and the unofficial exchange rate was N360/$ (or weaker).
-Secondly, investment requires optimism about the future – and low growth in Nigeria has not made many investors very optimistic about the near-future.
+Secondly, investment requires optimism about the future – and low growth in Nigeria has not made many investors very optimistic about the near future.
 Third, investors need to feel there is a predictable business environment,” Robertson recently told Business Day, a Nigerian business and financial news publication.